rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/GetBarData/GetBarData.md

 #### Example 2

-Here’s an example future where the exchange is supplied (though it doesn’t need to be):
+Here's an example future where the exchange is supplied (though it doesn't need to be):

 `contract FDAX MAR 20@DTB`

-In this case it’s the March 2020 DAX future on the DTB exchange.
-Note that ‘FDAX MAR 20’ is IB’s local symbol for that future.
+In this case it's the March 2020 DAX future on the DTB exchange.
+Note that `FDAX MAR 20` is IB's local symbol for that future.

 #### Example 3

-If a contract can be smart routed, or if a stock is traded on several exchanges, you’ll need to specify the exchange.
+If a contract can be smart routed, or if a stock is traded on several exchanges, you'll need to specify the exchange.
 For example

 `contract MSFT@SMARTUS`

-Note that SMARTUS is TradeBuild’s way of specifying that you want the US-based SMART-routed contract (some contracts can be SMART-routed in other continents, for example for Europe use SMARTEUR; for UK use SMARTUK).
+Note that SMARTUS is TradeBuild's way of specifying that you want the US-based SMART-routed contract (some contracts can be SMART-routed in other continents, for example for Europe use SMARTEUR; for UK use SMARTUK).